ErpNetDocs/tech/modules/logistics/wms/how-it-works/add-reconciliation-lines.md

 This step is performed by the warehouse workers that count the availability in the chosen warehouse location/s using their handheld devices and the [Reconcile menu](xref:reconcile-menu) of the mobile app.
 As a result, the app generates Warehouse Transactions with [Count]( /how-it-works/task-types/count.md) task type that adjust the warehouse availability according to the differences that were found during the reconciliation.

-The Warehouse Availability in this/these Locations is now correct, but we still need to update the Availability in the Inventory module.
+The Warehouse Availability in this/these Location/s is now correct, but we still need to update the Availability in the Inventory module.

 ## Update the availability in the Inventory Module
 The next step is to update the Inventory Availability.